dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ### Empty Collection

-If the collection associated to the requester has no elements, the Authorization Server returns a 2.05 (Content) diff query response.
+If the collection associated with the requester has no elements, the Authorization Server returns a 2.05 (Content) diff query response.

 The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.